davesl/COpRF/README.md

 All required functions to run COpRF are included within the COpRF toolbox package.
 Here we make reference to the external packages used within the release.

 ### knkutils
 We make use of the MATLAB utilities developed by Kendrick Kay in his knkutils matlab package.
-The included functions provide complement the builtin matlab fuctions.
+The included functions complement the builtin matlab fuctions.
 The package also provides tools for designing and running visual pRF fMRI experiments.

 > Code and utilities: https://github.com/kendrickkay/knkutils
 > Additional information: http://cvnlab.net/analyzePRF/